-Prerequisites: One New Testament class; B3025 Grasping God's Word
+Prerequisites: B3025 Grasping God's Word

-B4245 The Pastoral Epistles
+B4245 The Pastoral Epistles 3

 By closely reading 1 and 2 Timothy and Titus, known as the Pastoral Epistles (PE), this class explores the social world of the early Christians as well as the world imagined in the PE.
 Special attention will be given to the ancient Roman household and its roles in the Christian mission in the first century AD and the urban nature of the earliest Christian mission.